Plaza de la Revolución, Havana - Things to Do at Plaza de la Revolución

 Best Time to Visit

-Early morning (8-10 AM) or late afternoon (4-6 PM) for better lighting and fewer crowds
+Early morning or late afternoon for better lighting and fewer crowds.
+Avoid midday when the concrete reflects intense heat

 Suggested Duration

-1-2 hours for the plaza and memorial visit
+1-2 hours for a thorough visit including the memorial museum

 Getting There